statisticsnorway/cookiecutter-rawdata-converter-app/README.md

 $ cookiecutter gh:statisticsnorway/cookiecutter-rawdata-converter-app
 ```

-...or from you local clone of this repo:
+...or from a local clone of this repo:

 ```sh
 $ cookiecutter path/to/cookiecutter-rawdata-converter-app
 ```

-## To install cookiecutter on you local machine
+## To install cookiecutter

-* Requires python3 on you local machine.
+* Requires python3

 ```sh
 $ pip install cookiecutter